 - abstract: a text object containing a brief description of the mountain area.
 Nullable.
 See the definition in Attributes Object. - area: a number representing the total area, in square meters, of the mountain area.
-Nullable. - categories: an array of category strings identifying the types instantiated by the mountain area.
+Nullable. - description: \ description: a text object containing a description of the mountain area.
 Nullable.
-Non-empty.
-See the definition in Attributes Object.
-No type is pre-defined by the standard. - description: description: a text object containing a description of the mountain area.
-Nullable.
 Conditional Assignment.
 See the definition in Attributes Object. - geometries: an array of geometry objects each of which represents the location of the mountain area in terms of GPS coordinates.
 There should be at most one geometry object of each type (e.g. Point, LineString).
 Nullable.
 Non-empty. - howToArrive: a text object containing instructions on how to arrive at the mountain area.
 Nullable. - maxAltitude: a number representing the highest elevation point of the mountain area in meters above sea level.
 Nullable. - minAltitude: a number representing the lowest elevation point of the mountain area in meters above sea level.
 Nullable. - name: a text object containing the complete name of the mountain area.
 Non-nullable.
 Conditional Assignment.
 See the definition in Attributes Object. - openingHours: an hours specification object representing the hours in which the mountain area is open to the public.
 Nullable. - shortName: a text object containing a short name of the mountain area.
 Nullable.
 See the definition in Attributes Object. - snowCondition: a snow condition object containing the latest reported condition of the snow in the mountain area.
 Nullable. - totalParkLength: an integer representing the total length, in meters, of all snowparks located within the mountain area.
-Nullable. - totalTrailLength: an integer representing the total length, in meters, of all trails located within the mountain area.
-Nullable. - url: a url describing the mountain area, such as a website or a Wikipedia page.
+Nullable. - totalSlopeLength: an integer representing the total length, in meters, of all ski slopes located within the mountain area.
+Nullable. - url: a url object or string describing the mountain area, such as a website or a Wikipedia page.
 Nullable.
 See the definition in Attributes Object.